faithvoid/emotionMenu/README.md

 ```

 ## FAQ
+- "Is this a replacement for EmulationStation?"
+Not at all.
+This is a hobby project for my already-mostly-complete ES setup.
+Any advanced configuration, such as input configuration and scraping, still requires ES, this is just a "straight-to-game/app" style launcher.
 - "Does this work on HDTVs?"
 Maybe?
 Probably not.
 Most resolution content is hardcoded for a 480p/480i resolution, as this is specifically targetting CRT setups.
 If I ever unravel that thread, I'll remove this section.
 - "How do I add/modify shortcuts?"